 - “Tags” has the “highest scored tags with unread entries” - it’s good at finding overall topics in your unread items that have individually high scoring items, but maybe mixed in with some lower scores that mean they’re not on Best yet.
 Click on any of them to just see items with that tag.You can also get to the Tags interface via clicking on the tags below any article.

 - “Feeds” has a list of all your feeds.
-You can unsubscribe from any of them, or click “select” to see a view of just the items from a single feed.
+You can unsubscribe from any of them, or click “Show unread items” to see a view of just the unread items from a single feed.